nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 _Written by: Brian Wong Yun Long_

-## Budgeting and Financial Insights
+## 5. Budgeting and Financial Insights

-### Viewing Moolah Statistics: `stats`
-View the general statistics of monetary transactions, from 3 main views: Categorical Savings, Monthly Expenditure and Time Insights.
-Various statistics listed include total income, total expense, total savings, total expenses, sum of expenses ordered by category or time and more.

-#### Statistics for Categorical Savings
+### 5.1.
+Viewing the Categorical Savings

-View the total amount sum of all transactions in each category.
+View the total savings of all transactions in each category.

 **Format:** `stats s/categorical_savings`

-**Example(s):**
-- `stats s/categorical_savings`

-**Expected output:**
+**Expected Output:**

 ```
 stats s/categorical_savings
 ____________________________________________________________